a) By Resignation. Any member club in good standing may resign from the

 Qualifying trials in order that we may find and reward the best dual purpose beagle available for breeding

-b) The Association Field Trial Chairman shall maintain a list of qualified New England Hunting Beagle
+b) The Association Field Trial Chairman shall maintain a list of qualified New England

-club's secretary.
+to each member club's secretary.
 All member clubs shall select judges from this list for all Association qualifying shows.

-d) Qualifications to become a New England Hunting Beagle Association show judge
+d) Qualifications to become a New England Hunting Beagle Association

 1) A qualified show judge must be in good standing with the A.K.C.

-show judge must be 18 years or older.
+2) A qualified show judge must be 18 years or older.

-3) A qualified show judge must have had attended and passed
+3) A qualified show judge must have had attended

-the New England Hunting Beagle Association show
+and passed the New England Hunting Beagle Association show

-an approved apprentice program.
+and passed an approved apprentice program.

-4) Exceptions: for eligibility to be a qualified show
+4) Exceptions: for eligibility to be a qualified

-1. Any person who has judged five (5) New England Hunting Beagle Association
+1. Any person who has judged five (5) New England Hunting Beagle

-shows or U.K.C. shows and
+Association shows or U.K.C. shows and

-vote of the Association Delegates.
+the majority vote of the Association Delegates.

-e) Show Judging Apprenticeship Program shall consist of:
+e) Show Judging Apprenticeship Program shall

 1) Attending and passing an approved New England Hunting Beagle Association show seminar and receiving a passing grade.